Blog

 TURN Servers: When the Direct Path Doesn't Work

-Timmy uses a local TURN server first and Cloudflare as fallback when the local relay is unavailable or overloaded.
-The selected TURN server relays the encrypted traffic — but cannot decrypt it.
-It only sees encrypted packets and has no way of knowing whether they contain audio, video, or other data.
-WebRTC's end-to-end encryption remains fully intact.
+Timmy tries the local TURN server first and uses Cloudflare as fallback when the local relay is unavailable or overloaded.
+The relay forwards encrypted packets.
+It does not get keys for sound or video; WebRTC encryption remains intact.

 Nearby Connections: Devices Find Each Other Automatically